About

 WHY YOU SHOULD ADD THIS TRAINING TO YOUR ACTOR TOOL BOX

-Master acting coaches, Howard Fine, Larry Moss, Lisa Robertson and Anthony Meindl among others, all acknowledge that one of the most important aspects of actor training is bringing the voice and emotional connection into the body through centered breath control, groundedness, stillness, vocal strength and dynamism, and the ability to manage the actor’s instrument within the anxieties and tensions of performance.
+Master acting coaches, Howard Fine, Larry Moss, Lisa Robertson and Anthony Meindl among others, all acknowledge that one of the most important aspects of actor training is bringing the voice and emotional connection into the body through centred breath control, groundedness, stillness, vocal strength and dynamism, and the ability to manage the actor’s instrument within the anxieties and tensions of performance.
 Suzuki-based training delivers all this, and more.

 Screen Shot 2020-02-02 at 11.23.49 pmconsiders the Suzuki Method one of the seven movement techniques all actors should study.
 Click here to check out why!